darylcbrooks/project-1/README.md

 ![Image](https://github.com/darylcbrooks/project-1/blob/project-17/Project%2017%20-%20Step%2004.png)

 The next screen proves my theory wrong — but in a good way.
 The device actually appears to be a router!
 There should be plenty of network information available here.
 The first tab I visit is “System,” followed by “Administration.”
-Giving myself partial credit, I was at least half correct earlier: the router does allow SSH authentication and root user logins, but only with a password.
+Giving myself partial credit, I was at least half correct earlier: the router does allow SSH authentication and root user logins, without requiring a password.

 ![Image](https://github.com/darylcbrooks/project-1/blob/project-17/Project%2017%20-%20Step%2005.png)